Enjoy 20% MORE Caviar FREE with Code: 20MORE

 Season Lightly

-The best way to season your Wagyu steak is to sprinkle a small amount of salt on the top and bottom of the steak and pat lightly along the surface without rubbing in the crystals.
+The best way to season your Wagyu steak is to sprinkle a small amount of salt on the top and bottom of the steak.
+Pat lightly along the surface without rubbing in the crystals.
+The meat itself will do the rest of the work.

 As with any cut of beef in any price range, you want that cooking surface hot and ready for the first contact.
 If you don't hear the signature sizzle, you've jumped the gun.

 Depending on the cooking technique you choose, you also might need a pad of butter or natural oil for extra fat.
-As you know, Wagyu has no shortage of fat within each steak, but a small dash of oil can help get things moving.
+As you know, Wagyu has no shortage of fat within each steak.
+Even so, a small dash of oil can help get things moving.

-If your Wagyu has some excess fat around the edges, you can trim it off and melt it down as your cooking fat that's how the pros do it in Japan.
-Delicious foods can absolutely be healthy.
+If your Wagyu has some excess fat around the edges, you can trim it off and melt it down as your cooking fat.
+That's how the pros do it in Japan.

 3. Cook Wagyu Beef Correctly